bristlemouth/bm_protocol/tools/scripts/release/readme_template.txt

 On MacOS just `brew install dfu-util`, on Ubuntu just `apt-get install dfu-util`

 Connect a USB cable from your computer to the Bristlemouth node and open a serial terminal using pyserial-miniterm or similar.
-If the device already has already been flashed, you can enter the ROM bootloader by typing the `bootloader` command over the USB console.
+If the device has already been flashed, you can enter the ROM bootloader by typing the `bootloader` command over the USB console.
 Otherwise, you need to hold the BOOT button while pressing and releasing the reset button to enter the bootloader.